animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### The University of Rochester's Strong Hospital's dosage and rate

 The I Ching once answered me about the reason for the less-than-ideal state of things for humanity as follows: "Difficulty at the beginning" (struggle from infancy or childhood, or at the outset of a challenge) $\rightarrow$ "Increase."
-My interpretation to "Increase" in the context of my question, was: "Perpetual acceleration of or dependence on mechanisms of coping individual, collective, and in standards and systems, as opposed to pause, substitution, or decrease; and the difficulty increases with each added addition."
+My interpretation to "Increase" in the context of my question, was: "Perpetual acceleration of or dependence on mechanisms of coping individual, collective, and in standards and systems, as opposed to pause, substitution, or decrease; and the difficulty increases with each added intervention that doesn't decrease, remember, or reconsider the previous."

 I'm 5'5" 110lb.